Atari Teenage Riot: Reformation

-In October 2009, Elias contacted Empire to play some concerts together, but had to refrain because of her voice.
-When it became clear that Elias would not show up to the first show, the band published a statement 30 minutes before show time.
+In October 2009, Elias contacted Empire, proposing they play a few shows together.
+However, Empire was not interested in continuing the collaboration, explaining that Elias had to withdraw due to vocal problems.
+Elias herself denies having vocal issues, as she was recording a new album, Get It Back, at the time.

 In January 2010, it was announced ATR would reunite for a few live shows in Europe.
 Later in the year, they announced additional shows in Europe, North America and Asia.
 In early March 2010, Empire released the new ATR track "Activate" via SoundCloud, which is the first song featuring their new MC, CX KiDTRONiK.
 "Activate" was recorded on 3 March 2010 in Berlin at the Hellish Vortex Studios.
 Female vocals were provided by Endo.

 The band played most major festivals throughout Europe in 2010, including Reading and Leeds, and headlined the Fusion Festival in front of approximately 20,000 people.
 In the same year, ATR headlined a stage at Japan's Summersonic Festival, returning the following year to play at Fuji Rock Festival.
 The band had the headline slot on the electronic stage at the Berlin Festival, which is held at an old military airport in the centre of the city.
 Enthused, the band decided to add more dates.
 The live line-up of ATR, as of June 2011, consisted of Empire, Endo and CX KiDTRONiK.